hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - helping organizations securely leverage <span style="color: #bb6600;">use of applications</span> in the cloud
   - delivering <span style="color: #bb6600;">visibility and control</span> for cloud application environments across users, data, and applications
   - able to access and use Cisco Umbrella features, including DNS monitoring, Umbrella App Discovery and Umbrella Cloud Malware
+  - <span style="color: #bb6600;">integrate with other cloud solutions via API</span> and monitors and creates incidents based on events from the cloud solution
   - core functionality
     - <span style="color: #bb6600;">Data Loss Prevention (DLP)</span>: protect sensitive data throughout the full environment
     - User and Entity Behavior Analytics (UEBA)